-The sequence of signals for the non-pipelined cycle is as follows:
+The sequence of signals for the non-pipelined read cycle is as follows:

 - The 80386 initiates the cycle by driving ADS# low.
 The states of the address bus (A31-A2), byte enable pins (BE3#-BE0#), and bus status outputs (M/IO#, D/C#, W/R#, and LOCK#) at the CLK2 edge when ADS# is sampled low determine the type of bus cycle to be performed.
-For a read cycle, - -W/R# is low - -M/IO# is high for a memory read, low for an I/O read - For a memory read, D/C# is high if data is to be read, low if an instruction is to be read.
+For a read cycle, - -W/R# is low - --M/IO# is high for a memory read, low for an I/O read - For a memory read, D/C# is high if data is to be read, low if an instruction is to be read.
 Immediate data is included in an instruction. - LOCK# is low if the bus cycle is a locked cycle.
-Only a memory data read cycle (in a read-modify-write sequence) can be locked.
+In a read-modify-write sequence, both the memory data read cycle and the memory data write cycle are locked.
 No other bus master should be permitted to control the bus between two locked bus cycles.